ericmedvet/slides/2024-species-summer-school/03-writing.md

 - ✅ **Good**: .tc[is not], .tc[does not], .tc[cannot], .tc[we will do]
 - ❌ **Bad**: .tc[isn't], .tc[doesn't], .tc[can't], .tc[we'll do]

-Unless, in trouble with text lenght, use parsimonously:
+Unless, in trouble with text length, use parsimonously:
 - .tc[w.r.t.] for .tc[with respect to]
 - .tc[approx.] for .tc[approximatively]